Free landscaping estimate template

 Having a good wholesaler is just as important as having a skilled landscaping team.

-If you can get your cost of materials down, you can balance your markup between your labor charges and what you bill for materials to get you to your 10-20% profit.
+If you can get your cost of materials down, you can balance your markup between your labor charges and what you bill for materials to get you to a 10-20% profit.

-These average national prices for common landscaping materials and supplies were found on HomeGuide.com and are what customers pay for them today:
+These average price of landscaping materials and supplies were found on HomeGuide.com and are what customers pay for them today:

 |Landscaping material||Average cost|

 |Composting||$25 – 33/yard|